urfave/cli/README.md

 }
 ```

+Consequently if you are using the `Before` as described above and you require further `Before`-like routines you can use
+`Prepare` and add your routines there.
+Additionally of note is that if any of the `Before` has errors the `Prepare`
+segment will not be called upon.
+Therefore execution flows such that `Before` is run before `Prepare`.

 #### Default Values for help output

 Sometimes it's useful to specify a flag's default help-text value within the flag declaration.
 This can be useful if the default value for a flag is a computed value.
 The default value can be set via the `DefaultText` struct field.